 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-There does not seem to be any significant risk as transaction in foreign currency are very few. and immaterial in terms of value.
+There does not seem to be any significant risk as transaction in foreign currency are not there.